ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 - *Centralized* collection of *independent* and *well-integrated* services meeting the *end-to-end* needs of data pipelines
     - *Centralized*: a data platform is conceptually a single and unified component
-    - *Independent*: changes in the implementation of a service do not affect other services
+    - *Independent*: changes in a a service do not affect others
-    - *Well-integrated*: services have interfaces that enable easy and frictionless composition
+    - *Well-integrated*: services have interfaces enabling a frictionless composition
     - *End-to-end*: services cover the entire data life cycle

-Data platforms foster

-- *Collaboration and shared governance*: being (conceptually) centralized, data is unified following some integration and it is easier to ensure compliance with data protection and privacy laws
-- *Scalability*: being implemented on a distributed infrastructure, it is easy to scale out

 # Data platforms for analytics